raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

 ### prerequisites

-Before we get to the main bit of business, here's what we presume we understand: In JavaScript, a **generator** is a function declared with an `*`.
-Here's the simplest possible generator:
+Before we get to the main bit of business, here's what we presume we understand: In JavaScript, a **generator function** is a function declared with an `*`.
+Here's the simplest possible generator function:

 ```javascript
 const Empty = function * () {};
 ```

-If you invoke a generator, you get an object back, and you don't need to use a `return` keyword:
+If you invoke a generator function, you get an object back, and you don't need to use a `return` keyword:

 ```javascript
 Empty()
   //=> {}
 ```

+This object is a **generator**.
+Generator functions always return generators.

-What can we do with this thing they return?
-We can iterate over it (even though there's nothing to iterate over in an empty generator):
+What can we do with a generator?
+We can iterate over it (even though there's nothing to iterate over in an empty generator function):

 ```javascript
 for (const something of Empty())
   console.log(something);
   //=> nothing happens!
 ```
-Generators can `yield` values:
+Generator functions can `yield` values.
+When we iterate over the resulting generator, we get that value:

 ```javascript
 const One = function * () {